szabgab/perlmaven.com/sites/en/pages/dancer-session.md

 ---

-In this example you'll see how to use a <b>session</b> to store some information sent in by a user and how to retreive it in another request.
+In this example you'll see how to use a **session** to store some information sent in by a user and how to retreive it in another request.
 You'll also see how to test it.